ucdavisdatalab/workshop_intro_to_remote_computing/chapters/04_cluster-computing.md

 This batch script uses a `cd` command to set the working directory.
 Batch scripts should include whatever commands are necessary to set up the environment for your computation.
-For instance, you might need to run `micromamba activate <environment>` if you want to run a script that requires packages installed with Micromamba.
+For instance, you might need to use `pixi run
+<command>` if you want to run a script that requires packages installed with
+Pixi.

 Use a text editor to make a new file, copy in the code above, edit the `--mail-user` line, and save the file as `~/run_beacon.sh`.
 Then submit the